ObsidianLabs/algorand-tutorial/tutorial-1.md

 You may download the latest build of Algorand Studio from the [Github repo](https://github.com/ObsidianLabs/AlgorandStudio).
 Algorand Studio currently supports macOS and Linux operating systems while we're working hard to extend it to other platforms.

 Download, install and run Algorand Studio on your device.
 If everything works as it should be, you will be brought to a welcome screen where you shall see a checklist of prerequisites for Algorand Studio.
 It requires Docker runtime, Algorand Node and PyTeal Compiler to properly function.
-Click the button at the end of each line to complete installations as per instruction.
+Click the button at the end of each line to complete the installation as per instruction.

 <p align="center">
   <img src="./screenshots/welcome.png" width="720px">